-Protecting Yourself and Your Loved OnesWhile it is difficult to think about death or disability, establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
-Proper estate planning not only puts you in charge of your finances while you are alive and well, it can also spare your loved ones of the expense, delay and frustration associated with managing your affairs when you pass away or become disabled.
+Protecting Yourself and Your Loved OnesWhile it is difficult to think about your death or disability, creating an estate plan is one of the most critical steps you can take to protect yourself and your loved ones.
+Thoughtful estate planning not only puts you in control of your finances while you are alive and well, it can also spare your loved ones the expense, delay and frustration associated with handling your financial and legal affairs when you pass away or become incapacitated.

-If you become incapacitated, you won’t be able to manage your own financial affairs.
-Many are under the mistaken impression that their spouse or adult children can automatically take over for them in case they become incapacitated.
-The truth is that in some situations, in order for others to be able to manage your finances, they must petition a court to declare you legally incompetent and obtain guardianship over you.
-This process can be lengthy, costly and stressful.
-Even if the court appoints the person you would have selected, they will have to provide the court with an annual accounting of your finances, and they may actually have to come back to the court every year and show how they are spending and investing each and every penny.
-If you want your family to be able to immediately take over for you, you must designate a person or persons whom you trust so they will have the authority to manage your financial and legal affairs, such as - withdrawing money from your accounts, pay bills, take distributions from your IRAs, sell stocks, and refinance your home.
-Since a will does not take effect until you die, it would not help you in this situation.
+Should you become incapacitated, naturally, you will not be able to manage your financial or legal affairs.
+Many people mistakenly believe that their loved ones can automatically take over for them should they become incapacitated.
+However, in some situations, for others to be able to manage your finances, they must petition a court to declare you legally incompetent and obtain guardianship over you.
+This process is often lengthy, costly and extremely stressful and cumbersome.
+Even if the court appoints the person you would have selected, they will have to provide the court with an annual accounting of your finances, and they may actually have to come back to court and show how they are spending and investing each and every dollar of your estate.
+If you want your family to be able to immediately take charge, you must take legal action to designate a person or persons whom you trust so they will have the authority to manage your financial and legal affairs, such as - withdrawing money from your accounts, paying bills, taking distributions from your IRAs, selling stocks, and refinancing your home.
+Since a Will does not take effect until you die, a Will would not help you in this situation.

 Providing for Minor Children by Utilizing Trusts and other Legal Strategies

-It is important that your estate plan address issues regarding the upbringing of your children.
-If your children are young, you may want to consider implementing a plan that will allow your surviving spouse to devote more attention to your children, without the burden of work obligations.
-You may also want to provide for special counseling and resources for your spouse if you believe they lack the experience or ability to handle financial and legal matters.
-You should also discuss with your attorney the possibility of both you and your spouse dying simultaneously, or within a short duration of time.
-A contingency plan should provide for persons you’d like to manage your assets as well as the guardian you’d like to nominate for the upbringing of your children.
-The person, or trustee in charge of the finances need not be the same person as the guardian.
-In fact, in many situations, you may want to purposely designate different persons to maintain a system of checks and balances.
+It is imperative that your estate plan address issues regarding the upbringing of your children.
+If your children are young, you may want to consider developing a plan that will allow your surviving spouse to devote more attention to your children, without the burden of work obligations.
+You may also want to provide for special counseling and resources to support your spouse if you believe they lack the experience or ability to navigate financial and legal matters.
+You should also discuss with your attorney and develop a plan should both you and your spouse die simultaneously, or within a short duration of time.
+A contingency plan should indicate persons you’d like to manage your estate assets as well as the guardian you’d like to designate to care for and raise your children.
+The person, or trustee in charge of the finances need not be the same individual as the guardian of the person.
+In fact, in many instances, you may want to purposely appoint different persons to maintain a system of checks and balances.
 If you do not put a plan in place, the decision as to who will manage your finances and raise your children will be left to a court of law.
-Even if you are lucky enough to have the person or persons you would have wanted selected by the court, they may have undue burdens and restrictions placed on them by the court.
+Even if you are fortunate enough to have the person or persons you would have wanted selected by the court, they may have excessive burdens and restrictions placed on them by the court.
 Just make sure that you carefully choose your guardian and be certain he or she shares the values you want instilled in your children.

 Charitable Bequests – Planned Giving